alexjust-data/DataEngineer_dbt_Bootcamp/README.md

 Let's assume that you reach a stage with your DBT project where you are ready to put it into production.
 Now, in these situations, one of the first questions that arises is how to orchestrate it.
 With most DBT projects, you want to execute them on a schedule.
 For example, you might want your models to be materialized every night right after midnight, once all the data for the previous day has come in.
 You want your models to be materialized, your tests to be executed, your snapshots to be created, and so on.
 For this, you need a tool that handles DBT orchestration.
 Choosing one is never easy because there are a plethora of tools out there.

 If you look at some of the tools I have selected for you, one of the most famous open-source orchestration tools is`Apache Airflow`.
 You can install Apache Airflow, integrate it with your DBT project, and start a nightly job for materializing your models.
 Alternatively, you might consider switching to a more modern solution.
-Some modern solutions include `Prefect`, an orchestration tool, and `Dexter`, which is another orchestration tool and our tool of choice for this course.
+Some modern solutions include `Prefect`, an orchestration tool, and `Dagster`, which is another orchestration tool and our tool of choice for this course.
 There are also proprietary offerings, such as `Azure Data Factor`y from Microsoft or `DBT Cloud` from DBT Labs.

 I will guide you through some of these tools and give you my very objective opinion.
 I am quite opinionated about orchestration and ETL tools because I worked as a data engineer for a startup company before Airflow, the first major open-source orchestration tool, became popular.
 My team and I implemented three generations of orchestration tools, learning the hard way about the do's and don'ts of picking and choosing an orchestration tool.

 Let's take a look.
 I will go through a few websites, and you will find the links to these sites in the course resources section.
-If we go to the official DBT documentation, you will see a selection of tools DBT integrates with, such as Airflow, Azure Data Factory, Prefect, Dexter, and a few others.
+If we go to the official DBT documentation, you will see a selection of tools DBT integrates with, such as Airflow, Azure Data Factory, Prefect, Dagster, and a few others.

 https://docs.getdbt.com/docs/deploy/deployment-tools